-So for this week’s Sunday Supper theme of Tailgating on Your Own Turf, I whipped up this braided stromboli, which is perfect for couch noshing, if you’re so inclined.
-And your nerves permit.
+I whipped up this braided stromboli for a game day lunch.
+Perfect for couch noshing, if you’re so inclined, and your nerves permit.

 A braided stromboli is so easy and I guarantee there will be NO leftovers.
 Take your favorite pizza dough, either store-bought or homemade, smear it with mustard, then layer with deli meats and cheeses.
 It’s easiest to just roll it up jellyroll style, but if you want to get fancy, give a plaited version a try!